Robert Laidlow - Composer

 Photograph by Tom Haniff

-Robert’s music investigating the intersection of classical music, artificial intelligence, and creativity spans orchestral, chamber, and solo works.
+Robert’s music investigating the intersection of classical music, interactive technology and creativity spans orchestral, chamber, and solo works.
 ‘TECHNO-UTOPIA’ (2025), commissioned by BBC Radio 3 and the Berlin Radio Symphony Orchestra, and ‘Silicon’ (2022), a symphonic-length work for the BBC Philharmonic, explore human music-making in the age of AI and have been featured in the New York Times, the New Scientist, Sky News, Bachtrack, BBC Radio, and international television.
-‘Post-Singularity Songs’ (2023) for soprano Stephanie Lamprea, uses AI to invent creation myths and love songs, situating this technology as oracle and worldbuilder.
-‘Tui’ (2024), for International Contemporary Ensemble, examines AI in relation to other non-human intelligence.
+‘Post-Singularity Songs’ (2023) for soprano Stephanie Lamprea, uses hallucinating AI to invent creation myths and love songs, situating this technology as oracle and worldbuilder.
+‘Tui’ (2024), for International Contemporary Ensemble, examines creative machines in relation to other non-human intelligence.

 Robert’s creative process also frequently involves collaborations with scientists.
-His 2025 work ‘Exoplanets’, commissioned by the London Philharmonic Orchestra, the Basel Sinfonieorchester and Interfinity Festival, is a set of orchestral movements developed through collaboration with astrophysicists working with NASA’s James Webb Space Telescope.
+His 2025 cosmic tone poem ‘Exoplanets’, commissioned by the London Philharmonic Orchestra, the Basel Sinfonieorchester and Interfinity Festival, was developed through collaboration with astrophysicists working with NASA’s James Webb Space Telescope.
 He is midway through a long-term project translating the four fundamental forces into music, having composed ‘Gravity’ (2020) for the Echea Quartet and ‘Chromodynamics’ (2021) for the Royal Liverpool Philharmonic Orchestra.

-Robert’s work has been performed by leading musicians in the UK, including the Riot Ensemble, Psappha, the Britten Sinfonia, the Elias Quartet, Chineke!, and Joseph Havlat.
+Robert’s work has been performed and recorded by leading musicians in the UK, including the Riot Ensemble, the Britten Sinfonia, the Elias Quartet, the Piatti Quartet, Chineke!, Joseph Havlat and David Zucchi.
 He has been commissioned by the Royal Philharmonic Society Composer’s Prize, awarded an Ivan Juritz Prize, and been nominated for two Ivor Novello Composers Awards along with the RMA Tippett Medal.
+'Silicon' was shortlisted for the British section of the 2025 International Society of Contemporary Music World Music Days.

 Photograph by Jonathan Slater

 Born in London, he read Music at Cambridge University before studying Composition with David Sawer at the Royal Academy of Music.
 From 2018-22 he was the RNCM PRiSM (Centre for Practice & Research in Science & Music) PhD Researcher in Artificial Intelligence with the BBC Philharmonic.
 This resulted in a number of orchestral and ensemble works, including ‘Warp’ for piano and orchestra and ‘Three Entistatios’ for chamber ensemble.
-He is currently a Fellow at Jesus College, Oxford University.
-Recent publications have focussed on notions of truth, authenticity, fakeness, bias, and structuralism in technology and music.
-He also lectures in Composition at the Faculty of Music, Oxford, is an Associate of RNCM PRiSM, and is a member of the Governing Body of the Royal Conservatoire of Scotland.
+He is a Fellow of Jesus College, Oxford University, where he researches technology and music and teaches composition.
+In 2024 he was made an Associate Artist of the Royal Northern College of Music and since 2023 has been a Governor of the Royal Conservatoire of Scotland.